hotgloupi/configure.py/README.md

     $ ./configure --self-install --tup-install

-Note that same flags could be used later to upgrade *cfg* and *Tup*.
+Note that same flags could be used later to upgrade *configure.py* and *Tup*.

 You are now asked to manually edit the file `.config/project.py`, which defines your project rules.